amalkoodoruth/deep-learning-for-pkd-patients/README.md

 * Clone this repository using: git clone https://github.com/amalkoodoruth/deep-learning-for-pkd-patients.git
 * Open terminal (or command prompt on windows or similar) and change your directory to: .../deep-learning-for-pkd-patients
 * install the required libraries by running ```$ pip install -r requirements.txt ```.
 This command will install the following libraries:
 	- matplotlib
 	- numpy
 	- pandas
-- PIL
+	- Pillow
 	- pydicom
 	- torch
 * Change directory to .../deep-learning-for-pkd-patients/beta
 * Run the python script using: python main.py